 Do you know why you’re undercharging?

-Because you haven’t worked out exactly how much money you want to make and what you’re going to do with it.
+You haven’t worked out exactly how much money you want to make and what you’re going to do with it.
 Look, your brain is super smart.
 So if you just say I want a million dollars, your brain already knows that this is not a true figure and it seems unattainable.
 So you’ll ultimately sabotage yourself.

 Your first goal is to determine how much money you NEED.